Saghen/blink.cmp/README.md

         name = 'LSP',
         module = 'blink.cmp.sources.lsp',

-        --- *All* of the providers have the following options available
+        --- *All* providers have the following options available
         --- NOTE: All of these options may be functions to get dynamic behavior
-        --- See the type definitions for more information.
-        --- Check the enabled_providers config for an example enabled = true, -- Whether or not to enable the provider transform_items = nil, -- Function to transform the items before they're returned should_show_items = true, -- Whether or not to show the items max_items = nil, -- Maximum number of items to display in the menu min_keyword_length = 0, -- Minimum number of characters in the keyword to trigger the provider fallback_for = {}, -- If any of these providers return 0 items, it will fallback to this provider score_offset = 0, -- Boost/penalize the score of the items override = nil, -- Override the source's functions },
+        --- See the type definitions for more information. enabled = true, -- Whether or not to enable the provider async = false, -- Whether we should wait for the provider to return before showing the completions timeout_ms = 400, -- How long to wait for the provider to return before showing completions and treating it as asynchronous transform_items = nil, -- Function to transform the items before they're returned should_show_items = true, -- Whether or not to show the items max_items = nil, -- Maximum number of items to display in the menu min_keyword_length = 0, -- Minimum number of characters in the keyword to trigger the provider -- If this provider returns 0 items, it will fallback to these providers.
+        -- If multiple providers falback to the same provider, all of the providers must return 0 items for it to fallback fallbacks = { 'buffer' },
+        score_offset = 0, -- Boost/penalize the score of the items
+        override = nil, -- Override the source's functions },